anxaaa/Ulber-Projekt-Webseite/README.md

 Therefore, I would like to point out that Swiss Photography is merely an invention and does not exist.

 ## How to open the website:
+_this doesn't work on your phone!_

 1. save this repository in your local storage

-_You can either clone this repository or donwload the zip file from it (if you download the zip file, don't forget to unzip it)._
+You can either clone this repository or donwload the zip file from it (if you download the zip file, don't forget to unzip it).

 <img width="419" alt="Bildschirmfoto 2022-12-15 um 11 59 37" src="https://user-images.githubusercontent.com/112116868/207842761-5b46e530-5380-4f8e-b186-4a579d87e19a.png">